Scenes from the Nanaimo Indian Hospital

 This play was developed through a collaborative process involving Survivors, Indigenous artists, community members, and researchers.
 Their voices shape every scene, creating a space where truth and imagination meet to honour the stories of those affected by colonial harm.

-Updates on performances and resources related to Scenes from the Nanaimo Indian Hospital will appear here.
+Updates on performances and resources will appear here.